mjrafferty/apollo-zsh-theme/module_guide.md

 }
 ```

-If no other function named '__apollo_{module_name}_run' exists, the framework will use the return value from the async function as the display text, as well as the mode thats set during the async function if any.
+If no other function named '__apollo_{module_name}_run' exists, the framework will use the return value from the async function as the display text, as well as the mode that's set during the async function if any.
 In rare cases you may decide you want to use both an async function and still use an '__apollo_{module_name}_run' function as well.
 When this is done, the framework will pass the value from the async function as the second parameter to the run function, and the mode is left at whatever the async function set it as if not default.

 ### Module Elements